-Day 4 of this west France road trip starts exploring the Royal Abbey of Fontevraud.
-The gothic Abbey of Fontevraud, listed UNESCO World Heritage Site since the year 2000, was founded in 1101 as a mixed-gender monastery placed under the leadership of a woman.
+Day 4 of this west France road trip starts with exploring the Royal Abbey of Fontevraud.
+The gothic Abbey of Fontevraud has been listed as a UNESCO World Heritage Site since the year 2000and was founded in 1101 as a mixed-gender monastery placed under a woman’s leadership.

-The Abbey found favor in the eyes of God and men, including the Counts of Anjou and, notably, Henry II of Plantagenet and his wife Eleanor of Aquitaine, who made Fontevraud a royal burial place.
+The abbey found favor in the eyes of God and men, including the Counts of Anjou and, notably, King Henry II of the House of Plantagenet and his wife Queen Eleanor of Aquitaine, who made Fontevraud a royal burial place.

-Explore the abbey and its wonderful polychrome tombs.
-In addition to the royal couple, there are also the tombs of King Richard Lionheart, and Isabelle of Angouleme, second wife of King John.
+Explore the abbey and its extraordinary polychrome tombs.
+In addition to the royal couple, there are also the tombs of King Richard the Lionheart and Isabelle of Angouleme (King John’s second wife).

 Afternoon at Noimoutier

-After the visit to the abbey, drive to Noirmoutier en Isle, the last stop of this west France road trip, where you can spend a couple of relaxing days.
+After your visit to the abbey, drive to Noirmoutier-en-L’Ile, the last stop of this west France road trip, where you can spend a couple of relaxing days.
 The island is a paradise for nature lovers, boasts a microclimate, and has more than 40 km of beaches.

-There are two ways to reach Noirmoutier from mainland France – the newer bridge from La Barre-de-Monts or the more traditional Passage du Gois.
-The Passage du Gois can only be used at certain times of the day.
+There are two ways to reach Noirmoutier from mainland France: the new bridge from La Barre-de-Monts or the more traditional Passage du Gois – a natural causeway The Passage du Gois can only be used at certain times of the day.
 At high tide, the road is completely submerged.
 The causeway is 4.5 kilometers long, and there are special digital panels to indicate whether the road is passable or not.

 For your stay in Noirmoutier, we recommend booking two nights at the Hotel Restaurant Fleur de Sel, a charming hotel in the heart of a 2-hectare landscaped park, located between the old harbor and the beaches.